EricssonResearch/dnt/getting_started/README.md

 Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.
+r2dtwo: Config file required!
+Try `r2dtwo --help' or `r2dtwo --usage' for more information.
 ```

 # Test R2DTWO in a simple network environments

 For simplicity, in this guide we use standard Linux tools to test R2DTWO in a sandbox network.
+Some scenarios with more complex network we use `mininet` network emulator.

 These sandboxes are built to mimic the environment with NXP boards.
 Advanced users can use real network topology, however, make sure the NXP boards are properly initialized.